lgatto/lgatto.github.io/_posts/2017-06-05-open-and-open.md

 Open Science, I am not afraid of getting into an argument.

-The reason I believe it is useful to make the above distinction in openness is that the the two approaches can sometimes conflict.
+The reason I believe it is useful to make the above distinction in openness is that the two approaches can sometimes conflict.
 I have mentioned some reasons above (open peer review and choosing publication venues), but Open Science, or the supposed expectations/requirements of Open Science can be particularly